maRce10/marce10.github.com/_posts/2017-03-17-Creating_song_catalogs.md

 date: 17-03-2017
 ---

 When looking at geographic variation of songs we usually want to compare the spectrograms from different individuals and sites.
-This can be challenging when working with large number of signals, individuals and/or sites.
+This can be challenging when working with large numbers of signals, individuals and/or sites.
 The new [warbleR](https://cran.r-project.org/package=warbleR) function `catalog` aims to simplify this task.

 This is how it works: